 If you get nothing more from reading this web site, I hope you receive this message: Your child is not alone.
 So many students don’t respond fully to the “writing prompt-edit-finalize” method of teaching writing that is standard in schools.
 This is because the standard method has a big “gap.”
 More often than not, the very first step that makes anything worthwhile gets skipped: identifying why writing about that particular subject matters to a student in the first place.

 Making a personal connection to literature and history is a skill.
 Some students get it on their own, but many need help to develop it.
 Because….

 When Things Matter to Students, They are More Willing to Enter Vulnerable Territory

 Learning new skills is hard, and being in that “not knowing” place just gets harder as we get older.
-As kids go up in grades, so does the pressure to get things right — along with all of those teenager things that start happening, like hormones and peer pressure.
+As students go up in grades, so does the pressure to get things right — along with all of those teenager things that start happening, like hormones and peer pressure.
 All of these make it feel even worse to admit vulnerability.